atitsbest/resume/CV.md

 ### Flutter

-- I'm always sceptical about (leaky) abstractions, but Flutter works and it is nice to have one code to rule them all.
+- I'm always skeptical about (leaky) abstractions, but Flutter works and it is nice to have one code to rule them all.

 ### Deprecated